moonstar-x/old-server-setup/docs/game-servers/arma3.md

     workshop_download_item 107410 333310405
     quit

+> As a safety measure, you should add the same mod multiple times to avoid mod download failures.

-Now, we can make a small *bash script* so that we can easily run this *run-script*.
+Now, we can make a small *bash* script so that we can easily run this *run-script*.

     nano update_arma3.sh